solaeus/dust/README.md

 float = 42.42
 list = [1 2 string integer float] # Commas are optional when writing lists. map = {
-    key = `value`
+    key = 'value'
 }
 ```

 Note that strings can be wrapped with any kind of quote: single, double or backticks.
 Numbers are always integers by default.
-And commas are optional in lists.

-### Integers and Floats

-Integer and floating point values are dust's numeric types.
-Any whole number (i.e. without a decimal) is an integer.
-Floats are declared by adding a single decimal to or number.
+Floats are declared by adding a decimal.
 If you divide integers or do any kind of math with a float, you will create a float value.

 ### Lists